pierrebear6/project2-feature-engineering/README.md

 I'll test 2 different variables that are likely candidates for an RNN model to forecast.
 This is based on the variable's characteristics such as stationarity, IID, and variance.

+**Why test for potential RNN labels instead of building the models around a predefined target label?**
+Since the primary focus of this project is to test different feature engineering methods, especially the SVM model output as a feature, it is more effective to build the RNN model and label around the features that its given.
+Label selection is just as important as it affects the complexity of the RNN model.

 **The relative_pct Variable:**

 Statistics: